 Yes, she was as thrilled as she looks here:

 At the front desk, they had paper cranes.
 This is not so unusual for Korea, but look at how tiny some of these are!
 There are four here, and I put my hand down as a reference point.
 Tiny!
+We sent Anna to check out the room before we paid.

 As we waited, I noticed that there was a TV on the water machine.
 Crazy!